These docs are under active development.

 TokenType Primary or Impersonation.

-TokenImpersonationLevel Anonymous / Identification / Impersonation / Delegation (only meaningful for Impersonation tokens).
+TokenImpersonationLevel Anonymous / Identification / Impersonation / Delegation (Primary tokens return Anonymous).

 TokenRestrictedSids The restricted_sids array.
 Variable length.